Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Validity

-Korean district offices typically require documents issued within 3 months.
+Korean district offices apply their own validity window, so confirm the current rule with your 구청.
 Factor in 公证处 processing and apostille processing time.

 Embassy contact